discordeno/discordeno/template/beginner/README.md

 This template is designed for the beginner developer to start coding discord bots.

+It uses v16 of discordeno, make sure to install the latest version when you use it.

 ## Setup

 - [Click here](https://github.com/discordeno/template/generate) to make your own copy.